shadinab/Shoe-App/README.md

 Contributions to the Shoe App are welcome!
 If you find a bug, have a feature request, or want to contribute code, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Thank you for using the Shoe App!
 If you have any questions or need assistance, please don't hesitate to contact us.